davidtwco/rfcs/text/0000-build-std.md

 ## Why permit patching of the standard library dependencies on nightly?
 [why-permit-patching-of-the-standard-library-dependencies-on-nightly]: #why-permit-patching-of-the-standard-library-dependencies-on-nightly

-Being able to patching standard library dependencies and replace their source with a `path` dependency is required to be able to replace `rustc_dep_of_std`.
+Being able to patch standard library dependencies and replace their source with a `path` dependency is required to be able to replace `rustc_dep_of_std`.
 As crates which use these sources cannot be published to crates.io, this would not enable a usable general-purpose mechanism for crates to modify the standard